JustinDFuller/justindfuller.com/word/quality.md

 ![Fundamental Esthetic Question](/image/fundamental_esthetic_question.png)

 Why is this a fundamental esthetic question?
-Because if you place Quality in the observer, then Quality is merely opinion.
-However, I can't place Quality in the object alone because there are clearly different beliefs about what Quality is.
-Perhaps more importantly, I can't place Quality solely in the observed because I can't physically find and study Quality.
+Because if Quality is only in the observer, then Quality is merely opinion.
+Conversely, Quality can't be in the object alone because there are clearly different beliefs about what Quality is.
+Perhaps more importantly, I can't place Quality solely in the observed because no one has ever physically found and studied Quality.

 When discussing the Quality of Super Mario, I might attempt a rational analysis of the film.
 Did the story have plot holes?
 Was the lore consistent with canon?
 Were the characters true to their game counterparts?
 These "objective" or *a priori* methods of analysis might yield answers but they cannot reveal Quality because I still don't know where Quality exists.
 I don't know if I'm asking the right questions to reveal Quality.